senchalabs/philogl/docs/workers.md

 ### Examples:

-Reduce all calculations from each octant into a single object.
+Reduce all calculations from each philogl into a single object.
 More information [here](https://github.com/philogb/Playground/blob/master/Isosurface/Metaballs/cubes.js).

 {% highlight js %}
 var indexAcum = 0, initialValue = {